tezid/tezos-merkletree/README.md

 Merkletree implementation that matches Tezos onChain hashing.

-This module uses `packDataBytes` from `@taquito/michel-codec` to create byte representations of data that matched Tezos onChain representation.
+This module uses `packDataBytes` from `@taquito/michel-codec` to create byte representations of data that matches Tezos onChain representation.

 The current use-case is so we can create a merkleproof in Javascript that can be passed to and verified by a Tezos smart contract.